Ayms/node-Tor/README.md

 Several routers are live and inserted inside the Tor network.

-The bittorrent client inside Peersm clients is based on a modified version of [torrent-stream] (https://github.com/mafintosh/torrent-stream) implementation.
+The bittorrent client inside Peersm clients is based on a modified version of [torrent-stream](https://github.com/mafintosh/torrent-stream) implementation.

 Example of implementations:

 * Peersm (http://www.peersm.com) : Anonymous P2P serverless network inside browsers, no installation, encrypted and untrackable

-* iAnonym :Anonymity into your browser everywhere from any device, see https://www.github.com/Ayms/iAnonym and http://www.ianonym.com
+* iAnonym : Anonymity into your browser everywhere from any device, see https://www.github.com/Ayms/iAnonym and http://www.ianonym.com

 Convergence project (please see below) specs: [Convergence](http://www.peersm.com/Convergence.pdf)